 Thankfully our manta ray snorkel trips take place at night!
-Our Holomoana Water Taxi and private day charters will not have much shade on the canoe.
+Our Holomoana Water Taxi (seasonal) and private day charters will not have much shade on the canoe.
 Depending the time of day, our sail casts a pretty big shadow!
-We encourage our guests to bring hats on our day excursions, apply environmentally-friendly sunscreen, and/or wear a rash guard to protect yourself from the sun.
+We encourage our guests to bring hats on our daytime adventures, apply environmentally-friendly sunscreen, and/or wear a rash guard to protect yourself from the sun.

 What if I have dietary restrictions?

 We currently do not supply snacks or food on any of our trips, as they are all quite short!
 You are welcome to bring your own snacks.
 For your safety, please leave alcoholic beverages on solid ground!